(as amended by the NPPA Board of Directors, January 10, 2015)

 The Board of Directors shall have the authority to employ an Executive Director and determine the salary and size of his/her staff.

-Robert's Rules of Order, Newly Revised shall govern the association in any areas not otherwise dictated in the Bylaws, Policies & Procedures, or other governing documents.
+The current edition of Robert's Rules of Order, Newly Revised shall guide the association in any areas not dictated by these Bylaws, NPPA's Policies & Procedures, NPPA's Standing Rules, and the non-profit corporation laws of the State of New York.

 A Professional Parliamentarian may be hired by the Executive Director at the pleasure of the President to act as parliamentarian for any Board of Directors meeting.
 The advice of the parliamentarian on questions of parliamentary procedure shall be considered persuasive and shall not be ignored by the chair except by a two-thirds vote of the Board of Directors present.